Elizabeth-Edwards-Lab/rdase_db/README.md

 9. color the group at tree graph level
 10. some gene id for ncbi is already outdated => only add NCBI direct assession
 11. format the submit sequence component => done
+12. add reference for each sequence
+13. bug: the blastn won't work if the sequence is less than certain length
+14. add submit multiple sequence feature (without polytree feature)